 There are a few wilderness cabins available for rent but you must book well in advance to be certain of availability.
 The alternative is to pitch your own tent on one of the two campsites.
 Perhaps you could book something in Kula as a base but then spend a couple of nights out camping?

-Stay in Kula, Upcountry Maui if You would like to look down into the crater of this extinct volcano; Ordinary accommodation, even camping, is perfectly fine with you; You want to avoid the hotter weather down at sea level; A place for sightseeing, honeymoon, nightlife, romantic.FIND BEST HOTELS IN KULA
+Stay in Kula if You would like to look down into the crater of this extinct volcano; Ordinary accommodation, even camping, is perfectly fine with you; You want to avoid the hotter weather down at sea level; A place for sightseeing, honeymoon, nightlife, romantic.FIND BEST HOTELS IN KULA

-Paia is one of the places on Hana Highway, East Maui just after you leave Kahului.
+Paia and Ha’iku are some of the best places to stay on Hana Highway, East Maui just after you leave Kahului.
 The Highway runs along Maui’s beautiful northern coastline.
 There are less than 3,000 inhabitants in Paia but you will find a decent tourist infrastructure including surf shops, art galleries, and restaurants.

 Because the restaurants have locals as their customers, the prices are not at the level you would expect in a typical resort area close to the beach.
 Paia has a fish market that is casual and inexpensive if you choose self-catering accommodation.

-There is also a flavour of elsewhere in Paia; there is a Buddhist stupa (temple ) consecrated by the Dalai Lama.
+There is also a flavor elsewhere in Paia; there is a hundred-year-old Buddhist stupa (temple) consecrated by the Dalai Lama.
 Paia is gradually making an impact on the tourist trade.
 It was once a place that people simply passed through along the highway.
 The word is now out about its attractions.

-Other things to do in Paia are: checking Ho’okipa Beach, famous for its windsurfing, H.A.
-Baldwin Beach Park, Lower Paia Park, Paia Peace Stupa, and shop at the Swap Meet at Paia Bay.
+Other things to do in Paia are: Lower Paia Park, Paia Peace Stupa, and shop at the Swap Meet at Paia Bay.

 While Hana is fairly isolated on East Maui, there is a highway running there if this is a place you want to make your Maui base.
 It is a winding road just over 50 miles long, hence Hana’s remoteness, starting at Kahului and hugging the northern coastline to the extreme east of Maui.